The following professionals lent their expertise to this article:

 goverment

-Government-funded service programs such as AmeriCorps and the Peace Corps provide educational awards upon completion of service, while some companies also provide employee tuition assistance of up to $5,250 in tax-free funding earmarked for education per year.
-If working for a university, students may be able to take a certain number of classes for free or a significant discount each year.
+Government-funded service programs such as AmeriCorps and the Peace Corps provide educational awards upon completion of service, while some companies provide employee tuition assistance of up to $5,250 in tax-free funding earmarked for education per year.
+If working for a university, students may be able to take free or significantly discounted courses.

 5. Explore student loan options